-People often ask me, “what is psychodynamic career assessment?
-Career or Executive Counseling is effective for many people.
-But, it does not work for everyone.
+Career Coaching or Executive Counseling are effective for many people.
+However, they do not work for everyone.
 Some are uncertain as to what sort of career would be satisfying to them.
 Others know what they would like to do.
-Yet, they become stymied when it comes to figuring out how to pursue their career goals.
-Still others, know what they want to do; and, they’ve designed a plan for achieving their work-life goals.
-However, when it comes to implementing their plan, they seem unable to put one foot ahead of the other.
+Yet, they become stymied when it comes to developing a plan for doing it.
+Many, know what they want to do.
+And they have designed a plan for achieving their goals.
+Despite this clarity, when it comes to implementing their plan, they seem unable to put one foot ahead of the other.
+When traditional career or executive coaching fails, Psychodynamic Career Assessment might prove helpful.

 A psychodynamic career assessment is a psychological assessment.
 It takes a psychoanalytic approach to understanding the career difficulty.
 It asks, “what are the origins of this difficulty?”
 Does it reflect some sort of internal conflict?
 Is it indicative of a skills deficit?
 Or, both.
 What is happening inside this person that leads to their feeling immobilized in this area?

-At first blush, people often find these questions bizarre.
+People often find the above questions bizarre.
 Most are quite able to identify the benefits of success but less able to see its downside.
 This is because, often, their fears are outside of their conscious awareness.

 Beyond this, a psychodynamic assessment explores whether the career difficulties are recapitulated in other areas of the individual’s life.
 For example, does the person who has difficulties with self-assertion in their career also have difficulties with self-assertion in relationships?